 Back in the late 1880's there was an abundance of vaseline glass produced by many companies.
 (Fenton, McKee, New England Glass Company, Boston & Sandwich Glass Company, Duncan & Sons, Hobbs, Bruckonier) There is a lot of vaseline glass on the shelves, tables of dealers that are not marked vaseline glass because a lot of dealers and collectors are not familiar with this glass.

 So, if you get yourself a black light, go to the shows and the shops and you will be able to find excellent buys on vaseline crackle glass.
 Vaseline glass came in all shapes, sizes, different types of wares: Door knobs, finials, cruets, plates, etc. We have in our collection a punch bowl set, plates, glasses, cruets.
 The hand-held black light cost about $25, and they can be purchased from the antique trade magazines.

 You will be amazed when you take a piece into a room, shut the lights off, put on the black light and see how the pieces glow.

 We hope you enjoy this article as much as we enjoyed writing it.

 If you are looking for crackle glass, you can usually find a selection on offer on ebay.
-Click here to see the Crackle Glass available just now.
+Click Crackle glass to see what is offered at the moment.